 - Separation may include administrative leave of absence, administrative withdrawal, suspension or dismissal.
-The date of separation will be the last day the student attended class or the last day of the term, whichever date occurs first. - A student who has been separated from the seminary for any reasonable administrative leave of absence for more than one year, administrative withdrawal, suspension, or dismissal must reapply for admission.
+The date of separation will be the last day the student attended class or the last day of the term, whichever date occurs first. - If a Stafford loan borrower is separated from the seminary, the official date of leaving studies is determined by federal guidelines.
+See Student Financial Responsibility, Section 6. - A student who has been separated from the seminary for any reason must reapply for admission.
 If accepted, s/he will be subject to the prevailing degree program requirements.
-Eligibility for credits to be accepted upon re-entry will be evaluated in accordance with stated Transfer of Credits policy in Section 4. - A student who has been separated from the seminary for less than one year by administrative leave of absence should follow the guidelines for Reinstatement from Leave of Absence to return in this section. - If a Stafford loan borrower is separated from the seminary for any reason, the official date of leaving studies is determined by federal guidelines.
-See Student Financial Responsibility, Section 6.
+Eligibility for credits to be accepted upon re-entry will be evaluated in accordance with stated Transfer of Credits policy in Section 4.